Nijinsha/JukeBox/README.md

     3. The server will be running at `localhost port 8000` successfully.
 4. Change directory to client.
     1. Run `npm install` followed by `npm start`.
-    2. The client will be running at l`ocalhost port 3000`.
+    2. The client will be running at `localhost port 3000`.